February 17, 2015

 Japan is the second largest medical device market in the world.
 Getting through the registration process and selling your product on the market is not an easy task.
-This webcast will focus on key steps including PMDA consultation sessions, how to maximize foreign clinical data, and new 2012 Good Clinical Practice regulations.
+This webcast will focus on key steps including PMDA consultation sessions, how to maximize foreign clinical data, and how to expedite product registration.
+This is a very detailed and informative webcast.
+The presenter is Ames Gross, president of Pacific Bridge Medical.
+Mr. Gross has been doing business in Japan for 30 years.
+There will be a 60-minute presentation followed by a 30-minute Q&A session.

 April 4, 2013